James Oliver married Margaret Brown in Canongate (Edinburgh) Parish on 13 May 1828 (Ref 685/3 280/362).

 These were the families of Foxton Park, the sheep property at Euroa named after the Parish of Foxton the parents had left in England.
 The Worland children attended school in Longwood until a school opened at Creighton in 1884.

-Walter Worland (1857 - ), the son of Joseph and Betsy Worland, married Henrietta Parish (1858 - ), the daughter of Ephraim and Eliza Parish and sister to Elizabeth and Ann, in 1881.
-(Vic BDM Ref 2450).
+Walter Worland (1857 - 7 August 1909, Geelong), the son of Joseph and Betsy Worland, married the dressmaker Henrietta Parish (1858 - 1940), the daughter of Ephraim and Eliza Parish and sister to Elizabeth and Ann, at the residence of the Baptist minister in Geelong on 21 April 1881.
+The marriage was witnessed by William Worland and Esther Everett Parish.
+(Vic BDM Ref 2450, marriage certificate)

 Walter Worland and Henrietta Worland (nee Parish) (Photos courtesy Ormes Sawyer, a descendant on the Parish line).